FrostDigital/flink-framework/readme.md

 ## Structure

-Folder structure of an object is of importance since Flit will scan it an make assumption based on where source files are located and naming.
+Flink will make assumption on what your modules are and how they should be used based on where in folder structure they are located.

 ```
 # All source code goes here, only configuration resides outside